 Progress report: Jaguar XJR vs Jaguar XJ C

-The internal-combustion Jag XJ is dead.
+The Jaguar XJ is dead.
 We dry our tears with the help of its ancestor

 And we’ve not driven the swansong XJR alone.
 It’s brought along the XJ C, its great great grandad, for company.
 The XJ marked 50 years in production recently, and these are surely the two most appealing examples.

 On the left, the XJR575 with as much metric horsepower as its name suggests.
 It’s the most powerful XJ ever sold and the big limo at its punchiest.
 I’d have one of these over the current BMW M5, I’m such a big fan.
 On the right, the XJ 5.3C, a V12 version of the outstandingly pretty two-door Series 2 XJ, made over a relatively small run in the 1970s.

 Sure, the XJ C looks lithe, dainty and plain wonderful here, but there was also a wide-arched, steroidal touring car version.
 I’m sure it’ll be far less smooth and unruffled than this 1978 example to drive, but neither is this particular coupe a soft touch.
 First impressions aren’t unlike a modern Rolls-Royce Wraith, a coupe that dissolves your stress with its pillowy ride and an engine so quiet and silky, you’d swear it was a single-speed electric powertrain.
 An unintentional preview of the future, there...